AnalyticaNova/API_GTFS_Analysis_and_Visualization/README.md

 - GTFS Static Feed (from STM)

-Stored in the /gtfs/ directory.
 Key files include:

 **routes.txt, trips.txt, stop_times.txt, stops.txt, calendar.txt, and more**

 **Source: Société de transport de Montréal (STM)**

-gtfs_selective_columns.csv

-Created by the forecasting notebook

-Contains features and summaries for the top 30 busiest stops
+"gtfs_selective_columns.csv" will be created if you run forecasting notebook, which contains features and summaries for the top 30 busiest stops

 ## ⚙️ Setup Instructions